PET HEALTH

 Pistachios are full of wonderful nutrients.
 While they are great additions to the human diet, they don’t offer much benefit to a dog’s diet than other less-risky additions.
 It is very important to provide pets with a variety of foods to avoid boredom, keep them healthy, and make them feel included in our lives.

 Pistachios can introduce unnecessary risks to these goals.
-Adding pet insurance to your toolkit will support the care you already give your dog in case they eat something they shouldn’t.
-MetLife¹ Pet Insurance can cover the majority of expenses associated with veterinarian care.2
+Adding pet insurance to your toolkit can help you support the care you already give your dog in case they eat something they shouldn’t.
+MetLife¹ Pet Insurance may be able to help you cover expenses associated with veterinarian care.